AlbertZheng/quickdraw-cnn/README.md

 ## Project info

-**This is a "You draw, AI guess" MVP (Minimum Viable Product) that can recognize the sketch drawing on web canvas using a TensorFlow.js friendly CNN model.**
+**This is a "You draw, AI guesses" MVP (Minimum Viable Product) that can recognize the sketch drawing on web canvas using a TensorFlow.js friendly CNN model.**

 This project utilizes [Google's "The Quick Draw" dataset](https://github.com/googlecreativelab/quickdraw-dataset).
 The Quick Draw dataset is a collection of **50 million drawings** across **345 categories**, and if training the network model using the full dataset, the needed computation resource of GPU will be very huge for me.
 So as for demonstrating how to develop a AI enabled Web App by using TensorFlow full stack, I **just sampled 10 categories and tens of thousands pictures per category** from this dataset to train the CNN model, and **achieved 94.87% accuracy** after training 25 epochs on Google colab, then published the model as a web friendly model for ```TensorFlow.js``` based Web App.